dvbern/stip/README.md

 # stip-api

-## Installation
+## Installation (quick-start)

 1. Copy `.env-template` to `.env` and adjust secrets/config
 2. Copy `docker-compose.override-template.yml` to `docker-compose.override.yml` and configure the local stack
 3. Create a Docker volume for the database by running `docker volume create stip-database-data`
 4. Start the local infra stack using `docker compose up -d`
-5. You can now the application
+5. You can now start the application

 ## Prepare the environment

 In order to start STIP you need to start the required services.

+In the .env-template you can find some configuration required for any environment.
+Just change the file name and replace the CHANGE_ME or adapt the properties as needed.
+It is required to have a .env file in order to run the stip-api project.

+The docker-compose.override.yml allow you to change the docker configuration without having to think about the code repository.

 All the required services are located in the docker-compose file located at the root of the project.
 Just run the next command in order to start them:
 ```
-docker compose up
+docker compose up -d
 ```

 It will start the next services: